zerodytrash/CryptPaste/README.md

 ## What you need

--WebServer with PHP 7+
+- WebServer with PHP 7+
--MySQL Database
+- MySQL Database